giodp2408/bigdata2020UTM/Unit1.md

 cannot be processed or managed by conventional methods easily, although there are tools.
 There are 10 characteristics, but the most prominent are the volume because they process large volumes of unstructured data.
 The speed that data is received and used.
 Finally, the variety refers to the various types of data available, usually unstructured.

+**Differentiate between open data and private data.**
+* Open Data is public and accessible data for individuals, companies and organizations.
+* Closed Data frequently restricts its use, through licenses or through privacy or security.